Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

 ### Lesson 02 - Weather

 The weather changes slowly but noticeably.
-The clouds start breaking up, and the forcast regarding the ground-level haze was correct.
+The clouds start breaking up, and the forecast regarding the ground-level haze was correct.
 Wind speed and direction haven't changed so far.

 ![weather_lesson2](../img/Lesson02_Kobuleti_WX.jpg)